-Aylard Farm is the most popular of the three parking lots that allow access to East Sooke Regional Park.
+Aylard Farm location is the most popular of the three parking lots that allow access to East Sooke Regional Park.
 As you drive down the narrow road, you might not be confident you are going the right way, but it opens up to a large parking lot and a cleared area with grassy fields and fruit trees.
 Within a relatively short walk, you can experience Creyke Point, the white sand beaches of Becher Bay, views into the first nations’ past, and the beautiful coastline overlooking Juan de Fuca Strait.

 The beach is a pleasant stroll from the parking lot, passing through the fruit trees and across the field known as Aylard Farm.
 As you get closer, you will come upon a picnic area.
 You will see the white sand beyond the trees take the short path to paradise in Becher Bay.